rodrigoCucick/rusted-chip8/README.md

 |https://doc.rust-lang.org/book/|That's right, I didn't know anything about Rust and yet I decided to program an emulator using it...
 This book is phenomenal and covers basically everything you need to know to start your journey with the language.
 If you're an experienced Rust developer, please don't mind some "inappropriate" code here and there.|

 ## Current Features
-As it is, the emulator can run a simple demo game program (file demo.ch8 located in the "game-program" folder):
+OUTDATED (Will be updated soon): As it is, the emulator can run a simple demo game program (file demo.ch8 located in the "game-program" folder):
 ![rusted-chip8](https://github.com/rodrigoCucick/rusted-chip8/assets/16089829/3d5b7226-06dc-49df-8d8e-d9500f03ec83)
 _This demo game program was downloaded from the web Chip8 emulator (Octo) referred earlier._